Arshia786-stack/uploadform/README.md

 The File Upload Form is a web application that provides a user-friendly interface for uploading files along with accompanying form data.
 The uploaded files are stored in an AWS S3 bucket, while the form data is processed and logged to the console.

-This project serves as a demonstration of handling file uploads and integrating with AWS S3 using Node.js and Express.js.
+This project serves as a demonstration of handling file uploads and integrating with AWS S3 using Node.js .
 It showcases the following features:

 - HTML form with fields for Name, Age, Email, and Photo upload.
 - CSS styling to enhance the visual appeal of the form.